dakom/awsm/README.md

 The various features pretty much match what is testable on the [demo](https://awsm.netlify.com/) and each one has a link to that example's source.

+Although it's a mid-level, and at times- very opinionated, wrapper, the goal is also to keep it very low level and low-cost abstraction.
+For example, the webgl wrapper does a ton of up-front caching and stores local state to avoid making gl calls unnecessarily - something most projects would do, but it doesn't provide a scene graph or any sort of inherent groups of draw calls.
+It's essentially _free_ to work with all the shader variables by name (uploading attributes, uniforms, switching textures and programs, etc.) and changing rendering state (blending functions, toggles, etc.) - but this library does not check that all the calls that you'd want to do in a certain blend state are grouped together, for example.
+That would be another level abstraction on top of this.

 ## Building